n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.agent.md

 ---
 #https://www.notion.so/n8n/Frontmatter-432c2b8dff1f43d4b1c8d20075510fe4
-title: AI Agent
+title: AI Agent node documentation
 description: Documentation for the Agent node in n8n, a workflow automation platform.
 Includes details of operations and configuration, and links to examples and credentials information.
 priority: critical
 ---

-# AI Agent
+# AI Agent node

 Use the Agent node to set which agent type you want to use.